-The Precollege Division of Manhattan School of Music is a full-day Saturday music program for children between the ages of 5 and 18.
-Children are admitted by audition only, and once accepted are entitled to a full day of music classes.
-There are currently about 450 students enrolled in the Precollege Division, and approximately 140 faculty members.
+The Precollege Division of Manhattan School of Music is a full-day Saturday music program for students between the ages of 5 and 18.
+Students are admitted by audition only.
+There are currently about 475 students enrolled in the Precollege Division, and approximately 140 faculty members.

-Students may enroll for a 40-minute or a 60-minute lesson, and augment their private studies with classes such as theory and ear training classes, orchestra and chorus, composition, conducting, and chamber groups.
-There is a concerto competition every year, categorized by instrument as well as age, so that children are competing against like instruments, and similar age groups.
-Winners perform in a public concert with one of the four orchestras.
-There are performances scheduled throughout the year in our various recital halls as well as in the main auditorium.
+Each student receives a weekly private lesson and augments their studies with classes such as theory and ear training, orchestra, chorus, composition, conducting, and chamber groups.
+There are chamber music and concerto competitions every year, with winners performing in a public concert.
+Performances are scheduled throughout the year in our various recital halls as well as in the main auditorium.

 MSM Precollege Philharmonic Orchestra rehearsing Elgar’s Enigma Variations (Variations on an Original Theme), conducted by Jonathan Strasser, for their debut at the legendary Carnegie Hall on Tuesday April 12, 2016.